Leaving the Campground - Getting Ready Again!

 Getting Back on the Road

 Now that you have everything packed up, before leaving the campground you need to get things ready for towing again.
 The steps are essentially the same as when you are getting ready to begin your trip.
-Again, refer to your checklist, but click here to check my Getting Ready page for the basics.
+Again, refer to your checklist, but click here if you'd like to go back and review my Getting Ready page for the basics.